Four are arrested for vehicle crimes as Wigan police continue their crackdown on anti-social behaviour

-Four arrested for vehicle crimes as Wigan police continue crackdown on anti-social behaviour
+Wigan police continue crackdown on anti-social behaviour: Four arrested for vehicle crimes

 A continuing clampdown on anti-social behaviour has seen Wigan police make four arrests in a township.